mre/menudon/README.md

 ## Why?

-Lazyness and billionaires going bonkers on Twitter.
+Lazyness (and billionaires going berserk on Twitter).

 ## License